find your perfect postgrad program

 PGCE FundingFind a PGCE

-You want to do a PGCE then, but you’re unsure about how to fund it?
-Well, did you know that PGCE funding is often easier to come by than for any other course?
+You want to do a PGCE then and get into teaching, but you’re unsure about how to fund it?
+Well, once you've decided you're going to be a PGCE student and found out how much a PGCE costs, did you know that PGCE funding is often easier to come by than for any other course?
 Thanks to the need for high quality teachers, there are a lot of potential sources of funding, from the government, to independent societies.
 The best thing to do is to apply for as many as are relevant, because none of them should exclude eligibility for the others.

 Funding for PGCE

-In addition to this standard funding, there are also teacher training bursaries available.
+To qualify for a tax-free bursary or scholarship you'll need to have a first, 2:1, 2:2, PhD or masters degree to be eligible for a bursary or scholarship.
 The amounts available vary due to a few factors like the grade achieved on your first degree (minimum of 2.2), and the subject you’re planning to teach.
 It also varies on where you are studying – for the purposes of this article, we’ll use the figures from England, but bear in mind they are slightly lower in Wales.